nubsuki/PteroPal/README.md

   - Fetch server statuses and control server power actions using the Pterodactyl API.

 - **Daily Backup to Google Drive:**
-  - Every day at 4:00 AM Sri Lanka time, all active servers are automatically shut down.
+  - Every day all active servers are automatically shut down.
-  - At 4:20 AM, a backup process uploads specific folders from the local machine to Google Drive.
+  - a backup process uploads specific folders from the local machine to Google Drive.
   - OAuth2 authentication is used for Google Drive, with automatic directory creation for backups.

 - **Resource Management:**